LTUC/amman-dotnet-401d2/Curriculum/Class13/LAB.md

 ### Scaffold
 Scaffold out a basic MVC web application using the steps provided from class 11.
 Include a Home Controller with a basic Index action.
 No need to add any content to the Index view, just have it load a greeting for now.
 You will work more on the Home Controller a little further down.

+Look in your class repo under class 13 in the resources folder for full scaffold steps to create an MVC web app with a database.

 ### Entities to Models
 Using your database schema, convert each entity into a model within your newly created MVC web application.